 Server: The service's web address to stream your position to.
-There is nymous.
+There is currently a choice of some predefined.

 Username: If you created an account you can enter those credentials here.

-Otherwise the track will be logged as 'guest' and thus be ano-
+Otherwise the track will be logged as 'guest' and thus be anonymous.